xuio/HA-RohlikCZ/readme.md

 ## Scan to add to cart

-You can now use barcode scanner, such as [here](https://github.com/dvejsada/ha-barcode-scanner) to add products directly to your rohlik.cz cart.
-I will soon share here automation blueprint on how to achieve that.
-You can also find a file in this repo containing barcodes that is used for lookup.
-Feel free to contribute!
+You can now use barcode scanner, such as [here](https://github.com/dvejsada/ha-barcode-scanner) to add products directly to your rohlik.cz cart by scanning barcode.
+You can find the connected automations in the automations directory in this repository.
+ - Add to Cart: The automation will search for the product by its barcode in the product list and add it to your cart.
+ - Update data: The automation will automatically download current barcode to product id file from this repo each day at 3 a.m.

+Please contribute the barcodes to this repo to grow the database!:)

 ## Installation